COVID-19 UPDATE: NU is open. Faculty/staff are working in-person and campuses are open for in-person learning this spring.MORE INFO

 Jeffrey P. Gold, M.D.

 He has been repeatedly recognized as a Top 50 Health Care Executive and as a Top 100 Physician Executive, as well many national awards for service leading numerous community volunteer programs, philanthropic campaigns and programs.
 He continues his research interests actively with ongoing publications and presentations and continues to serve several journal editorial boards.
-Dr. Gold has authored over 200 peer-reviewed manuscripts, 250 national presentations, 40 books and chapters and over 300 invited professorships and keynote presentations.
+Dr. Gold has authored over 200 peer-reviewed manuscripts, 350 national presentations, 40 books and chapters and over 300 invited professorships and keynote presentations.

 He has been married for more than forty years to a physician and has two adult children.